-Complaints about breaches of privacy and requests for advice about privacy should be referred to the Administrative Law Team of the Legal and Investigations Group, in the Department of Education, Employment and Workplace Relations - National Office.
+Complaints about breaches of privacy and requests for advice about privacy should be referred to the Public Law Branch in the Department of Social Services - National Office.

 Privacy complaints can be made directly to the Federal Privacy Commissioner, however the Federal Privacy Commissioner prefers that the Department be given an opportunity to deal with the complaint in the first instance.